NCERT Book Solutions For Class 10 Geography Contemporary India – II Chapter 2 Forest and Wildlife Resources

 4. Answer the following questions in about 30 words.

 (i) What is biodiversity?
 Why is biodiversity important for human lives?

 Biodiversity is made up of various types of life forms found on earth.
 It is a measure of variation at the ecosystem, species and genetic level.
 Biodiversity is abundant in Tropical areas.
-Tropical areas cover 10 per cent of the earth surface but it hosts 90% of the world species.
+Tropical areas cover 10 per cent of the earth surface, but they host 90% of the world species.

 Contribution of biodiversity in human lives

 - Agriculture – Variety of Plant species meet our needs for food.

 - Leisurely activities

 (ii) How have human activities affected the depletion of flora and fauna?
 Explain

 - Various river valley projects have affected the flora and fauna

 - Many illegal Mining projects have depleted the flora and fauna